Nburkhal/Nburkhal.github.io/_posts/2019-08-11-gaijin-guide-to-tokyo-train-system.md

 destination for many young Japanese workers, and the site of the 2020 Olympics, the city of [Tokyo](https://en.wikipedia.org/wiki/Tokyo) rarely sleeps.
 With so many people trying to move about the city, a highly efficient public transportation system is paramount.
-And Tokyo has created, arguably, the world\'92s best (and most extensive).
+And Tokyo has created, arguably, the world's best (and most extensive).
 With rail as the primary means of transportation, Tokyo has developed a vast system, consisting of interconnected networks of separately owned and operated rail lines and cars, capable of [moving roughly 20